-- 1. Tier 1 excuses are not accepted as a valid excused absence.
-You may use your freebie coupons instead. - 2.
+- 1. Tier 1 excuses are not accepted as a valid excused absence. - 2.
 Tier 2 excuses are accepted as a valid excused absence.
 However, the instructor reserves the right to request additional or alternative documentation if the instructor, under the circumstances, has concerns about the validity of the Tier 2 documentation. - 3.
 Tier 3 excuses are always accepted as a valid excused absence.
-The UHS restricts students from attending class with Tier 3 excuses
+The UHS restricts students from attending class with Tier 3 excuses regulations, the instructor will monitor student participation in this class through attendance or assignments.
+Students who miss class periods or assignments during the first three weeks of the semester may be dropped from the course.
+If you will be missing a class period or will not be submitting some assignment during that period, it is your responsibility to notify the instructor, even if the absence or missed assignment is not excused under university rules.